 Project Girl Mentoring Program

-As a small mentoring program, we know we can't do it alone.
+As a mentoring program, we know we can't do it alone.
 Our program succeed because of the efforts of our entire community and its supporters.
 We hope that you will join us in out efforts to uplift the young women of color in our community.